 17. Disinfecting Wipes

-A must have for cleaning up all of those little messes and for keeping your students healthy throughout the year.
+A must-have for cleaning up all of those little messes and for keeping your students healthy throughout the year.
 Another thing we ask for from parents to send in with their child, but we always need to have a few extra disinfecting wipes on hand.
-The teacher that clean their classrooms a few times a week (or daily) have students that are absent less often.
+The teacher that cleans their classrooms a few times a week (or daily) have students that are absent less often.

 18. Glue Gun